-- 5. Membership in the SEA, the legally recognized organization authorized to negotiate with the SPS, shall be in compliance with Chapter 41.59 RCW and membership shall be nondiscriminatory with regard to race, creed, religion, gender, sexual orientation, gender expression or identity, marital status, age, disability, use of a trained guide dog or service animal, veteran or military status or national origin. - 6.
+- 1. SPS agrees to notify the SEA promptly in writing of any claim, demand, suit or other form of liability in regard to which it will seek to implement the provisions of this item and, if the SEA so requests in writing, to surrender claims, demands, suits or other forms of liability.
+The SEA agrees to indemnify and save the SPS harmless against any liability which may arise by reason of any action taken by the SPS to comply with the provisions of the Section above, including reimbursement for any legal fees or expenses incurred in connection therewith. - 2.
+Membership in the SEA, the legally recognized organization authorized to negotiate with the SPS, shall be in compliance with Chapter 41.59 RCW and membership shall be nondiscriminatory with regard to race, creed, religion, gender, sexual orientation, gender expression or identity, marital status, age, disability, use of a trained guide dog or service animal, veteran or military status or national origin. - 3.
 The SPS shall furnish the SEA a listing by name of all employees employed by the SPS and their school/work location by September of each year.
 A list of corrections and changes to this list shall be furnished to the SEA at monthly or other agreed-upon periods thereafter.